 Ovarian stimulation in IVF Treatment cycle

-This is when we at our IVF centre in Mumbai/ test tube baby centre actually start the IVF treatment/ICSI cycle.
+This is when we at our test tube baby centre actually start the IVF treatment/ICSI cycle.
 You will need to come on day1/day2 of periods.
 A baseline ultrasound is performed to rule out ovarian cysts.
 If a cyst is present, the cycle may be postponed to next month or the cyst can be aspirated and the cycle can be started.

 If required, baseline hormone levels like Serum E2 and LH are tested.
 This is to make sure your ovaries are “sleeping” or are suppressed so that the stimulation of ovaries with (Gonadotrophins) HMG /FSH injections will happen correctly.

-Should the results be favorable the ovarian stimulation is started.
+Should the results be favourable the ovarian stimulation is started?

-At our IVF centre in Mumbai/ test tube baby centre, ovarian stimulation is achieved by daily injections of gonadotropins, which are given subcutaneously and can be self-administered.
-At our IVF centre in Mumbai/ test tube baby centre ,we teach you how to take injections and 99% patients take them on their own without any problems.
-This helps you to cut down on hospital visits or running to your family doctor daily just to take the injections which wastes lots of time and creates unnecessary anxiety.
+At our test tube baby centre, ovarian stimulation is achieved by daily injections of gonadotropins, which are given subcutaneously and can be self-administered.
+At our test tube baby centre, we teach you how to take injections and 99% of patients take them on their own without any problems.
+This helps you to cut down on hospital visits or running to your family doctor daily just to take the injections which waste lots of time and creates unnecessary anxiety.

 The stimulation process is monitored by serial ultrasounds and blood tests, which are done as and when required.
 The first ultrasound is generally done on the 4th /5th day of stimulation.
 This helps us to monitor the growth of your follicles and assess whether the dose of the injections needs to be increased, decreased or remain the same.
 The next ultrasound is 2 days later and then it is generally on alternate days or daily till the follicles are ready (approximately 18 to 20mm in size on USG).
 Transvaginal ultrasound not only helps to monitor the follicular growth but also helps to monitor the endometrial thickness.

-This is a minor surgical procedure that is performed on day care basis.
+This is a minor surgical procedure that is performed on a daycare basis.

 The egg retrieval takes place between 34 to 36 hours after you receive the HCG shot.
 It’s normal to be nervous about the procedure, but most women go through it without much trouble or pain.

-The oocyte retrieval is done under general anesthesia with ultrasound guidance.
-Before the retrieval, an anesthesiologist will give you some medication intravenously to help you feel relaxed and pain free.
-You are given general anesthesia so that you will sleep completely for the entire procedure and will come to know nothing about the procedure.
+The oocyte retrieval is done under general anaesthesia with ultrasound guidance.
+Before the retrieval, an anesthesiologist will give you some medication intravenously to help you feel relaxed and pain-free.
+You are given general anaesthesia so that you will sleep completely for the entire procedure and will come to know nothing about the procedure.
 There is no intubation required.
 The whole procedure of oocyte retrieval usually takes about 15 to 20 minutes.
-The entire procedure is absolutely pain free.
+The entire procedure is absolutely pain-free.
 Once the medications take their effect, a transvaginal ultrasound is used to guide a needle through the back wall of your vagina, up to your ovaries.
-The needle is used to aspirate the follicle, and gently suck the fluid and oocyte from the follicle in to the needle.
+The needle is used to aspirate the follicle, and gently suck the fluid and oocyte from the follicle into the needle.
 One follicle generally contains one egg.
 But all the follicles do not contain an egg.
 On an average when we aspirate, we get one egg for every 2 follicles we aspirate.
 These oocytes once aspirated will be transferred to the embryology lab for confirmation of the number of eggs retrieved and further fertilization.

 Video of ovum pick up